Exponentiation: In a ring

 In a ring, it may occur that some nonzero elements satisfy $x^n=0$ for some integer n.
 Such an element is said to be nilpotent.
 In a commutative ring, the nilpotent elements form an ideal, called the nilradical of the ring.

-If the nilradical is reduced to the zero ideal (that is, if $x\neq 0$ implies $x^n\neq 0$ for every positive integer n), the commutative ring is said reduced.
-Reduced rings important in algebraic geometry, since the coordinate ring of an affine algebraic set is always a reduced ring.
+If the nilradical is reduced to the zero ideal (that is, if $x\neq 0$ implies $x^n\neq 0$ for every positive integer n), the commutative ring is said to be reduced.
+Reduced rings are important in algebraic geometry, since the coordinate ring of an affine algebraic set is always a reduced ring.

 More generally, given an ideal I in a commutative ring R, the set of the elements of R that have a power in I is an ideal, called the radical of I. The nilradical is the radical of the zero ideal.
 A radical ideal is an ideal that equals its own radical.
 In a polynomial ring $k[x_1, \ldots, x_n]$ over a field k, an ideal is radical if and only if it is the set of all polynomials that are zero on an affine algebraic set (this is a consequence of Hilbert's Nullstellensatz).